Premedical Enhancement Program

-A Committee consisting of faculty from the College of Medicine, the College of Agriculture and Life Sciences, the Honors College and the College of Arts and Sciences, and the Pre Health Advisor will screen applications.
+A Committee consisting of faculty from the College of Medicine, the College of Agriculture and Life Sciences, the Honors College and the College of Arts and Sciences, and the Pre Health Program Director will screen applications.
 The Committee selects candidates from the initial applicant pool to interview.

 - Applicants must have a cumulative GPA of 3.50 or higher at the end of their first two semesters at UVM.
 An applicant’s math and science GPA must also be at least 3.50.
 Applicants must take at least one math or science course in the second semester to remain eligible for selection.

 - Applicants must have Biology, Chemistry, Mathematics and/or Physics (BCMP) grades of B or higher.